Information for Parents and Carers

-We are part of Glasgow Education Services.
+Glasgow Psychological Services are part of Glasgow Education Services.
 Educational Psychologists provide consultation, assessment, support and advice regarding children and young people.
-Parents can contact us directly but we would encourage you to discuss your concerns with school staff so that we can work together to improve the situation.
-Health professionals and Social Workers can also ask for our help, but always after talking to the parent about their concerns.
+Parents and carers can contact us directly but we would encourage you to discuss your concerns with school staff initially so that we can work together to improve the situation.
+Health professionals and Social Workers can also ask for our help, but always after talking to parents and carers about their concerns.
 The Reporter to the Children’s Panel may also ask for our advice and input.

-Help to assess your child’s educational needs by:
+An Educational Psychologist may contribute to the assessment of your child’s educational needs by:

 - Indirect and/or direct assessment